timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 9. Prefer plain char over signed char and unsigned char
 10. Beware of conversions between signed and unsigned types
 11. Declare one name (only) per declaration
-12. Keep common and local names short, and keep uncommon and nonlocal names longer
+12. Keep common and local names short, and keep uncommon and non-local names longer
 13. Avoid similar-looking names
 14. Name an object to reflect its meaning rather than its type
 15. Maintain a consistent naming style